se-edu/se-book/testCaseDesign/combiningTestInputs/heuristicValid/outcomes.md

-:trophy: Can apply heuristic ‘each valid input at least once in a positive test case’ :two:
+{{glyphicon_flag}} Can apply heuristic ‘each valid input at least once in a positive test case’ :two: